Key features

 # Deployment

-To deploy a SvelteKit project on Netlify, use the Netlify SvelteKit adapter.
+To deploy a SvelteKit project on Netlify, use SvelteKit’s Netlify adapter.
+This adapter deploys SvelteKit endpoints as Netlify Functions.
+For example, SSR routes are deployed to a render

 Add the adapter to your project’s